Comments

 Nigel BruceRating68%

 As soon as Stuart Chapman (Ted North) starts his new job as a newspaper reporter in Chicago, he is pulled into a murder investigation together with his new colleague Homer Howard (George Montgomery).
-As they sit down in a bar having a drink after a long day, Homer starts telling about a case he reported on in 1927 - a murder case involving the young dancer Roxie Hart (Ginger Rogers)., 1h39
+As they sit down in a bar having a drink after a long day, Homer starts telling about a case he reported on in 1927 - a murder case involving the young dancer Roxie Hart (Ginger Rogers)., 1h32

-Directed by Lloyd BaconOrigin USAGenres Comedy,
+Directed by Jean NegulescoOrigin USAGenres Comedy,

 Musical theatre,